ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Parameters:**
   - objects: List of objects to be synced.
   - path: the path to the file.
+  - mode: Valid options:
-  - mode: can be: update_properties_only: Definitions are updated with properties given : update_entities: Definitions are update, additional plies are generated and deleted.
+    - update_properties_only: Definitions are updated with properties given.
+    - update_entities: Definitions are update, additional plies are generated and deleted.
-      recreate: Existing layup is deleted generated from scratch.
+    - recreate: Existing layup is deleted generated from scratch.
-  - modeling_group: key of the mpg_collection dict = the id of the mpg.
+  - modeling_group: Key of the mpg_collection dict equals the ID of the mpg.
 Only plies of this modeling_group will be imported from the file if none is specified all mpgs are read.

 <a id="compolyx.Model.get_layup_from_excel_file"></a>